-The ITC (Investment Tax Credit) is equal to 30% of the total project cost and is available for any entity or individual who is paying taxes.
-The ITC acts as a credit against income tax but is not refundable.
+The ITC (Investment Tax Credit) is equal to 30% of the total project cost, and is available for any entity or individual who is paying taxes.
+The ITC acts as a credit against income tax, but is not refundable.
 In other words, the ITC cannot generate a tax refund.
 Any excess credit from the taxable year of the solar installation can typically be carried forward 20 years, or, in some cases, backward one year.
-At the end of 2019, the ITC is scheduled to drop from 30% to 26% in 2020, to 22% in 2021, and in 2022 will exist only as a 10% credit for commercial installations only.
-Due to this drop-off, it’s important to take full advantage of it in 2019.
-With a “safe harbor” provision, all projects that have begun installation in 2019 can take advantage of the full 30% ITC.
+The ITC has been extended, with the 30% tax credit ending at the end of 2019, and incrementally stepping down after that time until 2022.

 The USDA grant is available for farms and for small businesses located in a rural area.
 This grant program has limited funding, which can vary significantly year to year, and has an extensive application process.
 For these reasons, many installers avoid the grant altogether.
 Paradise Energy is among the most successful installers in the northeast at securing USDA funding for their customers.
 They have successfully secured more than $1.27 million for 36 projects in 5 states over the past 4 years.
 While the application process is complicated, the grant can fund up to 25% of total cost for select projects.